CodeYourFuture/Module-JS3/code-reading/readme.md

 ```

 Explain why line 4 and line 6 output different numbers.
+line 4 outputs 2 because it references the local variable x within the scope of the f1() function, while line 6 outputs 1 because it references the global variable x.
 ## Question 2

 Take a look at the following code: